gregcoffman/AzureVMSitecoreDevelopment/README.md

 [PowerShell Core](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-6) is required.

 ## Installation
-1. Copy your Sitecore *license.xml* file to the script location.
+1. Copy your Sitecore *license.xml* file to the local script location.
 2. If necessary, create a new resource group in Azure where this VM will be deployed.
 3. Place the following files are the root of your blog storage container:
 ```